10 Ways Pets Help Improve Your Stress & Mental Health

 Caring for an animal also helps children grow up more secure with themselves as they get older.
 Being around pets will teach them the importance of responsibility at such a young age that it becomes second nature when caring for other people later on down the road.

-9) Pets can improve your self-esteem
+9) Pets help improve your self-esteem

 Studies have established that people who own pets have higher levels of self-esteem than those without furry friends by their side.
-When you own a pet, not only does your level of well-being increase but so too do the levels of self-esteem.
+When you own a pet, not only does your level of well-being increase but so do your levels of self-esteem.
 The contrast between animals and humans is quite profound.
 When you think about it, we are so much alike in many ways - but unlike our animal friends who don't want to be something else or compare themselves with others, we're envious & full of jealousy.

 We all know how stressful it is to compare oneself with others, and how this can often lead us down a path of envy.
 Animals don't have egos or the need for admiration that most humans struggle with - they're happier without these burdens.
 Maybe we should all take a cue from the animal kingdom and be more content with what makes us who we are.